Chamber chief says group 'stunned' by Hempfield prison closing

 Officials said they won't reveal details about the inmate transfers for security reasons.

 Richard Gazarik is a staff writer for Trib Total Media.
-He can be reached at 724-830-6292 or at email@example.com.There are currently no comments for this story.
+He can be reached at 724-830-6292 or at firstname.lastname@example.org.